GOALS

 Assignment of specific responsibilities

-Elements of the plan that are critical are assigned to those individuals with the expertise to carry out specific responsibilities.
-Sufficient time and resources are allocated for these personnel to accomplish assigned responsibilities.
+Critical elements of the plan are assigned to individuals with the expertise to carry out specific responsibilities.
+Sufficient time and resources are allocated for these personnel to accomplish assigned responsibilities, including meetings for the web accessibility team or task force.

-Mechanisms for educating and supporting those who will be part of the change to accessibility are included in the plan.
-The plan details how individuals will receive the training and support they will need so they may do what is expected of them (e.g., is accessibility embedded into existing training or is a new specialized training created?).
+Mechanisms are detailed to provide education and support of those who will be part of the institution’s change to accessibility.
+The plan details how individuals will receive the education and support they will need so they may do what is expected of them.
+While creating an education plan, institutions should determine whether education on accessibility can be embedded into existing training events or whether a new specialized training program is necessary.
 Additional and ongoing support is available for those with technical or special responsibilities under the plan.

-There is a mechanism to gather and use data and feedback from both the consumers of web content (e.g. faculty, staff, and students with disabilities who are using institutional web content) as well as those who are expected to implement the accessibility plan (e.g. staff, faculty, technology staff, procurement officers, human resource staff).
+Mechanisms are incorporated to gather and use data and feedback from both the consumers of web content (e.g. faculty, staff, and students with disabilities) as well as those who are expected to implement the accessibility plan (e.g. staff, faculty, technology staff, procurement officers, human resource staff).
+Plans are in place to use feedback in a timely and dynamic manner.

 Oversight is included in the accessibility plan.
-Details (e.g., who, when, what) are specified to monitor accessibility outcomes over time to help the efforts stay on track.
+Details such as how, who, when, and what, are specified for monitoring accessibility outcomes over time to help the efforts stay on track.

 Explicit strategy to evaluate and revise the plan in an ongoing way

-Once the objectives for web accessibility have been achieved, provisions are made to ensure that the institution maintains (or improves) that level of accessibility.
-Provisions are also made to address changes in technology and evolving standards and procedures as they happen.
+Once the objectives for web accessibility have been achieved, provisions are made to ensure that the institution maintains or improves its level of accessibility.
+Provisions are also made to address changes in technology, evolving standards, and procedures in the future.
 These assessments occur at regular intervals and data are used to revise the current plan and address emerging needs.

 Benchmark D: Implementation of the Written Plan